jord-nijhuis/SVN-Ignore/README.md

 Valid arguments:

   - `--no-recursive`: Do not apply the .svnignore file to any of the children of the current directory
-  - `--overwrite`: Overwrite existing svn:ignore properties, This automatically applies	`--no-recursive` as well.
+  - `--overwrite`: Overwrite existing svn:ignore properties.
   - `--ignore-file <file>`: The file to look for.
 Default is `.svnigore`
   - `--verbose`: Display verbose information
   - `--help`: Display this information